klaytn/kips/KIPs/kip-dreaft_sdk_common_architecture.md

 #### AccountKeyWeightedMultiSig

 `AccountKeyWeightedMultiSig` is a class representing [AccountKeyWeightedMultiSig](https://docs.klaytn.com/klaytn/design/accounts#accountkeyweightedmultisig).
+It is an account key type containing a threshold and WeightedPublicKeys which contains a list whose item is composed of a public key and its weight.

 ##### Variable description